 Carbon Gold's enriched biochar range reaps praise from professional growers

-Leading horticulturalists have revealed that adding enriched biochar to their growing systems gives good germination and excellent plant health.
+Leading professional growers and horticulturalists have revealed that adding enriched biochar to their growing systems gives good germination and excellent plant health.
 By improving soil health and biology, Carbon Gold’s biochar blends have shown to increase root growth, reduce watering requirements and suppress nematodes; resulting in stronger, healthier plants and increased yields – as Carbon Gold’s 2013 highlights show.

 To improve the health of their soils, celebrity, professional and amateur growers are increasingly turning to biochar-based products from Carbon Gold – a Bristol-based company producing a range of Soil Association approved, peat-free, biochar growing products.
 Biochar is a form of charcoal that has been used for millennia to improve soil nutrition and growing conditions.